Subscribe to the City of Stories newsletter

 Chris Levine at Houghton Hall

 Get yourselves to Norwich before 23 December and make sure you get your tickets for Chris Levine at Houghton Hall.
 This incredible light exhibition will blow your mind.
 Called 528 Hx Love Frequency this winter show covers energy, geometry, laser beams, spirituality, quasi-holographic portraits and so much more.
-Tickets just £18 including parking.
 Houghton is an hour’s drive from Norwich.

 The Assembly House

 The Assembly House is a boutique B&B in the heart of Norwich with 15 delectable rooms all individually styled and all different in size and shape.
 It doesn’t get much more romantic that this.
 Think roll top baths, four poster beds, balconies – you get the picture.
-Rooms and suites currently from £199 for a 1-night stay with afternoon tea and bubbles (special offer).
-Or from £270 B&B.
+Check their website for the latest offers.

 The Maids Head Hotel